 When my pastor spoke, there was an anointing, clear, distinct, heavenly, penetrating.
 Sometimes came tears, sometimes a display of authority.
-Often there was an identification with the exact issue of my current experience.
+Often the message pin-pointed the exact issue of my current experience.

-There was a sense that the ministry was tuned into me, to me personally, adjusting my thinking, feeling, and the conscience.
-I was a part of it, my listening perpetuated it, my heart embraced it, my soul was invigorated in it.
+I was a part of it, my listening perpetuated it, my heart embraced it, my soul bathed in it.

 Many times, I wept.
-I sensed something very deep happening.
-A healing, deliverance, a cleansing wash evoked from below and the infection was made to go away.
-At other times, I wanted to run, but stayed and waited and poured out my sins in confession to God.
-At other times I gathered valuable information related to time and circumstance.
+I sensed something very deep happening — A healing, deliverance, a cleansing wash — and the infection dis-appeared.
+At other times, I wanted to run, but stayed and waited and poured out my sins to God.
+At other times I gathered valuable information about my time and circumstance.
 I was being rounded out.

 I learned from him, the place of anger, righteously displayed by Jesus in the Temple.
 As zeal for the father’s house, hatred for evil, a bold proclamation against the Pharisees, I learned.
 They laid heavy burdens on men without lifting a finger to help; this I digested and much more.
 Christ was being formed in me!